niketagrawal/til/python/dependency-management/dependency-management.md

 ### Dependency management targeting conda users - Export entire conda environment
 Export entire conda environment into a yml file called an environment.yml file. environment.yml is the standard naming convention, generate this file for each project in respective project specific folder.
-Naming it environment.yml also enables it to be picked by other tools like binder [ref](https://researchsoftwarehour.github.io/sessions/rsh-011/)
+Naming it environment.yml also enables it to be picked up by other tools ([ref](https://researchsoftwarehour.github.io/sessions/rsh-011/))

 #### Workflow